sayan-geoDL/physaware-lstm-forecast/README.md

 ## The Model

-The core forecasting engine is an **LSTM-based predictor** implemented in PyTorch and designed for configurability and reproducibility.
+The core forecasting engine is a **Long Short-Term Memory (LSTM)-based predictor** implemented in PyTorch and designed for configurability and reproducibility.

 **Input / Output**
 - **Inputs (per sample)**: a sequence of `n_step` daily timesteps with 6 features: